-Born in 1469 in Beverley, Yorkshire, England, Saint John Fisher was a Roman Catholic bishop and cardinal who served as Lady Margaret Beaufort's confessor and convinced her to found St. John's College at Cambridge University.
-Fisher's resistance to royal supremacy over the English Church incurred the wrath of King Henry VII and, subsequently, Fisher was tried, condemned and executed on Tower Hill in 1535.
+Born in 1469 in Beverley, Yorkshire, England, Saint John Fisher was a Roman Catholic bishop and cardinal who served as Lady Margaret Beaufort's confessor and convinced her to found St. John's College at the University of Cambridge.
+Fisher's resistance to royal supremacy over the English Church incurred the wrath of King Henry VIII and, subsequently, Fisher was tried, condemned and executed in 1535.

 Saint John Fisher was born in Beverley, Yorkshire, England, in 1469, the son of a modestly prosperous merchant, Robert Fisher, and his wife, Agnes.
 John attended a church school in Beverly and then enrolled at the University of Cambridge, where he earned a Bachelor of Arts degree in 1487 and an Master of Arts degree in 1491.
 That same year, he became an ordained priest.